 If you need the skills and advice to relocate it, call an HVAC pro.

-If none of your DIY efforts succeed in getting your thermostat to function properly, you may need to schedule service.
+If you’re stuck wondering “Why my thermostat is not working” but none of your DIY efforts succeed in resolving the issue, you may need to schedule service and call a technician.
 Getting a furnace inspection and an HVAC system check-up every year also helps to identify problems with your thermostat preemptively.
 Your technician should examine the device as part of the expert-recommended annual service.

 Need help?
 John C. Flood provides expert, timely, professional service to customers all over the Washington, D.C., Maryland and Northern Virginia region.
 If you need service to your thermostat or furnace, contact us today.